 The ability of antioxidants and vitamin E is already known in fighting inflammations, and both of these are packed richly in walnuts.
 You also get plenty of omega-3 fatty acids in walnuts, which specialize in converting into sight-saving DHA and EPA (eicosapentaenoic acid).

 Resembling and closely related to huckleberries and blueberries, bilberries don’t only taste good, but are packed with eye-protecting nutrients like anthocyanins, the chemical ingredient responsible for dark purple hue of the fruit.
 Anthocyanins are great in fighting inflammation, also keeping the arteries and vessels of the eyes from narrowing.
 There is some evidence that states bilberry is used to treat eye disorders such as cataract as also suggested by however, there is no empirical evidence to support that bilberry is effective in treating eye conditions apart from the retinal disorders.
 Bilberry is also used for multiple age-related ocular disorders as reported by a Russian comparative study published in National Library of Medicine.

 Rich amounts of vitamin C found in orange juice make it ideal for reducing the risks for cataracts.
 Many scientific researches back this claim, such as the one carried out at Oregon Health and Science University, which concludes the vital role of vitamin C for nerve cells in the eye to function proficiently.
-Another study published by the “Journal of Nutrition” proved that vitamin C in high levels can reduce the risk of cataracts by 64 percent.
+Whereas another study published in American Academy of Ophthalmology suggests that a rich diet in vitamin C could cut risk of cataract progression by a third.